cfeng-dev/cfeng-dev/README.md

 # ⛹️ Chin-I Feng

-I'm currently studying Electrical and Information Engineering in Germany.
-Originally, I'm from Taiwan.
-One of my passions is programming.
+I'm originally from Taiwan and am currently pursuing my studies in electrical engineering in Germany.
+I have a passion for programming, as deriving solutions and overcoming challenges bring me a deep sense of fulfillment.

 #